CypressG/cct/README.md

 # Other
 There is also general logging included it writes specified material into general.log file.

-There are some unit tests generally they only check if you can create objects for fake information python library "Faker" was used
+There are some unit tests generally they only check if you can create objects for fake information python library "Faker" was used.

 Q: How to register a user?
 A: You have to add it via admin panel.